Torbreck: Wines

-The Natural Wine Project is a collaboration between winemakers Dave Powell and Craig Isbel to create as pure of a wine as possible.
-Made of 100% Grenache, the fruit comes from Powell's organically-farmed vineyard, planted in 2002 in Marananga.
-Fermentation occurs without the addition of any foreign materials – no yeast, no acid, no nutrients and bottled sans filtration.

 The Pict is 100% Mataró sourced from 85-year-old vines from the Materne ‘Quarry Block’ Vineyard in Northern Barossa.
-The grapes are destemmed into concrete fermenters and then basket pressed before aging for 24 months in new French barriques.
+The grapes are destemmed into concrete fermenters and then basket pressed before ageing for 24 months in new French barriques.
 The name comes from the group of Late Iron Age and Early Mediaeval Celtic people living in ancient eastern and northern Scotland.

-The Bothie is a semi-sweet dessert wine made from Muscat à Petit Grains from John Nietschke's Ebeneezer vineyard.
-The grapes are harvested in several stages to achieve different levels of ripeness and a small amount of spirit is added to the fermenting wine to arrest the yeasts against further activity and raise the alcohol level to around 14 percent.
-When on a hike in Scotland, the place you stop to rest and refresh yourself is called a Bothie, thus this wine's name.

 Woodcutter's Semillon is made from the Madeira (more robust and pink-skinned) clone of Semillon.
 It was one of the early white wine grape varieties planted by the first settlers around 160 years ago and Torbreck sources several old vine vineyards to provide grapes for this wine.
 The Semillon is hand picked and gently ‘whole bunch’ pressed to individual vats where they were left to settle.
 After 24 hours the younger blocks were racked to tank while the older, more robust parcels were transferred to six-year-old French barriques where they underwent a long cool fermentation.
 The components were blended just prior to bottling.

 Steading Blanc (formerly known as "Rousanne Marsanne Viognier") is sourced entirely from the Descendant Vineyard planted in 1994 on Roennfeldt Road.
-The 55% Roussanne 25% Marsanne 20% Viognier blend is made from components harvested separately, with Marsanne and Viognier aging on lees in seasoned (used) barriques for seven months and the Roussanne evolving in stainless steel.
+The 55% Roussanne 25% Marsanne 20% Viognier blend is made from components harvested separately, with Marsanne and Viognier ageing on lees in seasoned (used) barriques for seven months and the Roussanne evolving in stainless steel.
 The varieties are married just prior to bottling.